4ms/stm32mp1-baremetal/README.md

 ```

 Insert the card into the board and power it on.
 You should see boot
-messages, and then finally an error when it can't find `a7-main.uimg`.
+messages, and then finally an error when it can't find the application.
 Now it's
 time to build that file.

 ## 5) Build the application